Job 21: Job's plea to the friends to change their attitude (21:1–6)

-Job opens his speech with a plea for his friends to actually listen (instead of "mock") his words because if they were doing that, it would bring real comfort to him (verse 2–3).
-Job's issue is that the friends are interfering his complaint with God with their inaccurate presumption or silence toward his defence (verse 4–5).
-The task to lay complaint before an almight God is a dangerous task, hence Job approaches this with trembling (verse 6).
+Job opens his speech with a plea for his friends to actually listen (instead of "mock") his words because if they were doing that, it would bring real comfort to him (verses 2–3).
+Job's issue is that the friends are interfering with his complaint with God with their inaccurate presumption or silence toward his defense (verses 4–5).
+The task of laying a complaint before an almighty God is dangerous.
+Hence, Job approaches this with trembling (verse 6).